Ts-Pytham/Parkinson-Disease-AI/README.md

-# Classification with AI Techniques
+# Classification of Parkinson's disease with AI techniques
 In this project, I am using artificial intelligence techniques to solve a classification problem.
 I have compared several methods, including:

 * Logistic Regression